 Watching SSoD classes on the big screen is such an amazing experience.
 It’s my favorite way to stream sweat soaking Spin classes, Yen Yoga, Beastly Bootcamps, and the rest of the amazing classes featured in the ever-growing SSoD library.
 You can stream to your TV several ways, like by using one of our user-friendly TV apps, casting from your personal device, or even other creative ways like connecting an HDMI cable from your laptop to your TV.

-If you have a Samsung TV, the web browser may not be compatible with our videos.
+If you have an older Samsung TV, the web browser may not be compatible with our videos.
 Some Samsung TVs will play our videos without issues, but others can’t play the videos.
-However, all you need is another device such as a Roku, AppleTV, Chromecast, or even an HDMI cable from your laptop to the TV and you’ll still be able to get your classes on the big screen!
+However, all you need is another device such as a Roku, AppleTV, Amazon Fire TV, Chromecast, or even an HDMI cable from your laptop to the TV and you’ll still be able to get your classes on the big screen!

 There really isn’t a set age, but here are some things to think about:

 - Size: Proper bike fit is very important for injury prevention.
 Participants need to be big enough to get their proper seat height and fore/aft adjustments.
 Generally speaking, Spinner® bikes should fit people who are at least 4′ 11″.
 This is not an exact minimum height, though, because leg and torso length are also the determining factors.